Has your Google Ads campaign failed?

-According to Webopedia AdWords (Google AdWords) is an advertising service by Google for businesses wanting to display ads on Google and its advertising network.
-The AdWords program enables businesses to set a budget for advertising and only pay when people click the ads.
-The ad service is largely focused on keywords.
+The product enables businesses to set a budget for advertising and only pay when people click the ads.
+The ad service is primarily focused on keywords.

-TIP: Don’t throw your last marketing dollar or all your marketing dollars at AdWords; it should be part of your overall marketing plan.
+Please don’t throw your last marketing dollar or all your marketing dollars at Google Ads; it should be part of your overall marketing plan.

-- Not having a good understanding of Google Analytics
+- Not having a good understanding of Google Ads

 - Not having a clear goal and defined for the ads